The Complete Guide to Starting Guitar

 For beginners and children under 10 years old, we recommend 15-minute practice sessions on average, every day if possible.
 But if that’s not easy to arrange, your child can start practicing at least three times a week.
 Consistency is key to developing good practice habits and skills, and your child will soon see the benefits of regular practice!

-After your child has been taking guitar lessons for a few weeks, it’s a good idea to check in with them and see how they’re feeling about it.
+After your child has been taking guitar lessons for a few weeks, check in with them and see how they’re feeling about it.
 You want to make sure they’re not only learning how to play guitar, but also feeling happy and motivated to continue with the lessons.
 One way to do this is to have casual conversations about their progress during dinner.
 It will help them stay engaged in their guitar journey.

-Online self-learning resources like apps and pre-recorded lessons may be cheaper than 1-on-1 lessons, but having a live guitar teacher is much better.
+Online self-learning resources like apps and pre-recorded lessons may be cheaper than taking live lessons, but in general, having a guitar teacher is much better in the long-term.

 For beginners, it’s recommended to take guitar lessons for at least 4 months to see steady improvement.
 Weekly lessons are ideal, with 30 minutes per lesson for most learners.
 If your child wants to progress more quickly, then 45 minute lessons once a week would be a better option.